 Located on the beautiful banks of the Canning River, the City of Gosnells' Museum collection is housed in the State Heritage listed Wilkinson Homestead.
 The site has an interesting history that dates back to the Whadjuk Noongar people and later European settlement.
 It was also a site of early agricultural development, particularly the citrus industry.
 The Museum property and adjacent park are part of the 1829 land grant to pioneer John Okey Davis.
-The homestead, built in 1912 by John and Emma Wilkinson on a property that became one of the largest citrus producing properties in nineteenth century Western Australia.
+The homestead was built in 1912 by John and Emma Wilkinson on a property that became one of the largest citrus-producing properties of the early twentieth century in Western Australia.
 Replica buildings, including the machinery shed, dunny and washhouse reflect life in earlier times.

 Community support is essential to the operation of the Museum.
 Volunteers work with the collection, present education programs, provide tours, undertake research, and assist with other activities.
 To find out what positions are currently available check out the Heritage volunteering page.

 34 Homestead Road